LeonSilva15/c-programming/README.md

 # C Programming
-This is a repository intended to cover all the fundamentals of C Programming based in a MSC in Computer Science program.
+This is a repository intended to cover all the fundamentals of C Programming.

 ## Easy compile and run using docker
 We can use a docker container to compile and run our programs without installing any other software in our system.